catisf/data-vis-challenge/README.md

-# UoB Bootcamp - Data visualisation hallenge
+# UoB Bootcamp - Data visualisation Challenge
-Challenge 5 of UoB Data Analytics bootcamp - Data visualisation

 This repository is Challenge #5 of the UoB Data Analytics bootcamp.